publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch69/m__us_usc_t7_s3809.md

         (3) will keep such records and make such reports showing compliance with paragraphs (1) and (2) of this subsection as the Secretary may require by regulation.

-        Except as provided in subsection (c) of this section, the Secretary shall not enforce this chapter or the regulations hereunder in any State which has primary enforcement responsibility pursuant to this section.
+        Except as provided in subsection (c), the Secretary shall not enforce this chapter or the regulations hereunder in any State which has primary enforcement responsibility pursuant to this section.

     (b) __Inadequate enforcement or administration by State; termination of responsibility by Secretary__